mothur/mothur.github.io/_wiki/chimera.vsearch.md

 The vsearch parameter allows you to specify the name and location of your vsearch executable.
-By default mothur will look in your path and mothur\'s executable location.
+By default mothur will look in your path and mothur's executable location.
 You can set the vsearch location as
 follows: vsearch=/usr/bin/vsearch.

     mothur > chimera.vsearch(vsearch=/usr/bin/vsearch.2.11.1,  fasta=stool.trim.unique.good.align, name=stool.trim.good.names)